 What are American-style Belgian Waffles?

 The Belgian waffles I’m referring to aren’t the classic kind leavened with yeast.
-Rather, they’re the kind that is a phenomenon in hotel chains and diners all across the United States— sweet smelling, deeply welled, golden-kissed, and crisp with a lighter-than-air center.
+While these are not true belgian waffles they are aren’t your regular waffles either.
+This they’re the kind that is a phenomenon in hotel chains and diners all across the United States— sweet smelling, deeply welled, golden-kissed, and crisp deep pockets with a lighter-than-air center.
+These fluffy waffles are the kind you’ll want to have topped with ice cream and fresh fruit or with delicious pools of syrup on Saturday mornings.

 Belgian Waffle Recipe: Ingredients

 The batter for these Belgian waffles quite literally comes together in a few stirs.
-It consists of one part and practically no effort.
+Simple ingredients means you can put down the box mix.
+You don’t need a second bowl or electric mixer or even a third bowl.
+It consists of one part, a medium bowl to large bowl and practically no effort.
 Here is what you will need:

 • All-Purpose Flour – all-purpose flour works best for these, but whole wheat pastry flour would work well here too.